 Here’s how you make sure you get all the amazing, wonderful photos you want and feel relaxed, have time to talk to everyone and don’t feel like you are being pushed from one photo to another.

-2. Work out group shots beforehand and limit the number you do.
+Limiting the number of group shots you do is also highly recommended.
 Please do check out the Group Photos Made Easy post I wrote as this goes into a lot of detail about getting great group photos with minimal hassle.
 In short for this, confirm what groups you want before the day (I recommend a maximum of 1o individual groups).
 Let your photographer know who is in each group.
-Make one or two people responsible for helping your photographer, generally people who are good at being organised, maybe slightly louder than most and who know the people who will be needed.
+Make one or two people responsible for helping your photographer, generally, people who are good at being organised, maybe slightly louder than most and who know the people who will be needed.
 This pre-wedding organisation can make the difference between group photos that take 20 minutes and group photos that take up to an hour.
 Trust me when I say you really don’t want to be spending the best part of your reception standing in a line having your photo taken!

-6. Have make up on hand to have a quick touch up before the portrait session.
-This seems like quite a small thing, but before you go for your bride and groom portrait session you will probably want touch up your lipstick and have a quick check of your make up.
+So you can have a quick touch up before the portrait session.
+This seems like quite a small thing, but before you go for your bride and groom portrait session you will probably want to touch up your lipstick and have a quick check of your make up.
 Especially if the ceremony was a bit of a teary one, making sure mascara is where it should be is quite handy!
 The easiest way to do this is to pack a couple of essentials in a small bag and have your mum or one of your bridesmaids carry that for you.
-This way, it will only take a minute or two to have a quick check, rather than having to go back to your room and hunt down the make up you want.
+This way, it will only take a minute or two to have a quick check, rather than having to go back to your room and hunt down the makeup you want.